What is ma in Italian?

 I like to go to the mountains, but I prefer to go to the beach.

 Sono andata al bar ma non ho visto Matteo.

-There’s also another way of saying “but” which is a bit longer, slightly less common, and is used differently.
-We can say però instead of ma.
+There’s also another option for saying but.
+It’s a bit longer, slightly less common, and is used differently: però .

 This word is more flexible than ma.
-While ma can only go right before the second phrase (in other words, in between the two phrases), però can also go at the end of a sentence.
+Because while ma can only go right before the second phrase (in other words, in between the two phrases), però can also go at the end of a sentence.